GideokSeong/Traffic/README.md

  ![alt text][image4]
  #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 Only three images are correctly classified which means it does not look accurate perfectly.
 When you see the results, name called NewImages/5.jpg and NewImages/2.jpg are failed to be classified but other images are correctly classified.
-Images which is correctly classified showed 100 % classification about their image.
+Images which are correctly classified showed 100 % classification about their image.
 To summarize, 3 out of 5 images are correctly classified, so final accuracy is 60 %.

  ![alt text][image5]